-The fair value of borrowings is estimated by discounting expected future cash flows using a discount rate equivalent to the risk-free rate of return, adjusted for the Credit spread ii. considered by the lenders for instruments of the similar maturity.
+- i.
+The fair values of quoted equity investments are derived from quoted market prices in active markets. - The fair value of borrowings is estimated by discounting expected future cash flows using a discount rate equivalent to the risk-free rate of return, adjusted for the Credit spread considered by the lenders for instruments of the similar maturity.